cyrildewit/eloquent-viewable/README.md

 }
 ```

-**To be updated!
-Laravel has a nice chunk and cursor feature what may come in handy.**

 ## Extending

 If you want to extend or replace one of the core classes with your own implementations, you can override them: